Dhi13man/dhi13man/README.md

 | :------------------: |
 </div>

-I'm a fourth-year student 🎓 from the National Institute of Technology, Silchar, pursuing a Bachelor of Technology Degree in Electronics and Communication Engineering.🔌📶
+I'm a fourth-year student 🎓 from the National Institute of Technology, Silchar, pursuing a Bachelor of Technology Degree in Electronics and Communication Engineering 🔌📶 and I am currently working as a [Backend Software Engineer Intern at Groww!](https://groww.in/) 📉💹📈

 I like to think of myself as a jack of all trades, trying to master them as I go on, whether it be anything from IoT 🤖 or Application Development 👨‍💻, or Deep Learning and Artificial Intelligence 🧠, or just random factoids about Game Theory 📊📈.
 I aim to help come up with scalable solutions to problems and work with teams that build industry-changing technology.
 I also love to guide and teach in fields I am confident in. 👨‍🏫

-You can hire me on [Fiverr](https://www.fiverr.com/dhiman13), or reach out to me directly on [LinkedIn](https://linkedin.com/in/dhi13man) or [Twitter](https://twitter.com/dhi13man). 💬💬💬
+Reach out to me directly on [LinkedIn](https://linkedin.com/in/dhi13man) or [Twitter](https://twitter.com/dhi13man). 💬💬💬

 | [![Cover Photo](./assets/other/LinkedIn_cover.png)](https://linkedin.com/in/dhi13man) |
 | :---: |